y9v/carrierwave-base64/README.md

 gem "carrierwave-mongoid"
 ```

-## ActiveRecord
+## Usage

-Mount the uploader:
+Mount the uploader to your model:

 ```ruby
 mount_base64_uploader :image, ImageUploader